History of Tufts University: Modern era (1999–present)

 Under President Larry Bacow, Tufts started a capital campaign in 2006 with the goal of raising $1.2 billion to implement full need-blind admission by 2011.
 As of 10 December 2010 the campaign raised $1.14 billion.
 Tufts received the largest donations in its history since 2005, including a $136 million bequest to its endowment upon the dissolution of a charitable trust set up by 1911 alumnus Frank C. Doble, a $100 million gift from eBay founder Pierre Omidyar to establish the Omidyar-Tufts Microfinance Fund, and a number of $40 million-plus gifts to specific schools.

 On November 30, 2010, the university announced that Anthony P. Monaco, formerly of Oxford, would become its thirteenth president.
 Monaco's inauguration took place on October 21, 2011.

 As of October 15, 2015, Computer Science surpassed International Relations as the largest major at the university, with 466 declared majors.

 On December 22, 2015, the university announced that it would run the School of the Museum of Fine Arts.
 The merger was completed on June 30, 2016.

 In December 2015, the university completed a reconstruction of the Memorial Stairs.
 A new Central Energy Plant was completed in the summer of 2017.
 It replaced an aging 60 year old plant and provides new efficiency boilers which in addition to providing the university directly with electricity, heated and chilled water, and helps the university cut emissions.
 A new science and engineering complex (SEC) was completed in the summer of 2017.
 The new building joins the newly rehabilitated 574 Boston Avenue in the expansion of classroom and laboratory facilities for the engineering school.

 On September 24, 2016, U.S. Secretary of State John Kerry met with Boris Johnson, Frank-Walter Steinmeier, Paolo Gentiloni, Jean-Marc Ayrault and Federica Mogherini in the first ministerial meeting on the campus grounds to discuss issues relating to the UK's vote to withdraw from the EU, the Iran nuclear deal, and violence in Syria, particularly in Aleppo.

 Joyce and Bill Cummings made a multi-million dollar donation through the Cummings Foundation for a new multidisciplinary building to be built on the Medford/Somerville campus.
 The Joyce Cummings Center is located between College and Boston Avenues.
 It hosts several STEM-related programs as well as Derby Entrepreneurship Center and Fletcher School's executive education and Global Master of Arts programs.
 Construction began in May 2019 and was opened to students in January 2022.
-A pickup-only Starbucks cafe is located inside the building, separately operated from Tufts Dining.
+A pickup-only Starbucks cafe was located inside the building, separately operated from Tufts Dining.
+The cafe closed September 2025 as part of Starbucks' scheme to close all pickup-only locations.